wortell-smart-learning/demo-datasaturday-2025/README.md

-# Actions DE Demo V3
+# Data Saturday Holland 2025 - Demo Repository

 This repository contains a sample Data Engineering project that can be deployed using GitHub Actions.